Judge rejects request to dismiss drug trafficking charges against Nicolás Maduro and his wife

 Lawyers for the ousted Venezuelan president Nicolas Maduro are expected to push for the dismissal of his drug trafficking charges when he appears in a New York court March 26.

-Officers outside court in New York as a convoy believed to be carrying ousted Venezuelan President Nicolás Maduro arrives early Thursday.Charly Triballeau / AFP via Getty Images
+Officers outside the courthouse in New York early Thursday awaiting Maduro's arrival.Charly Triballeau / AFP via Getty Images

-Maduro and his wife were captured during a nighttime raid in Caracas by U.S. forces on Jan.
-3 and flown to New York City, where they were arraigned two days later on charges including narco-terrorism and drug trafficking.
+Maduro and his wife were captured during a nighttime raid in Caracas by U.S. forces Jan.
+3 and flown to New York City, where they were arraigned two days later on charges including drug trafficking.

 Maduro and his alleged co-conspirators, according to a federal indictment, spent decades partnering with some of the world’s most violent drug traffickers and corrupt regional officials to move large quantities of cocaine into the U.S.